EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

-# RFC-010 Document Signing on a Remote Signing Service Provider using Long-Term Certificates (v1)
+# RFC-010 Document Signing on a Remote Signing Service Provider using Long-Term Certificates

-**Status: Under development**
+**Status: Approved**

 **Authors:**